 Over time these two very different paradigms of self-help housing have evolved such that their contemporary conditions are much more similar than their origins would have us imagine.
-Instead of having diverse futures as one might have anticipated, the urban trajectories of these projects have been convergent over time.
-A comparative analysis of nascent and current scenarios can help glean various insights into this phenomenon and in doing so locate the larger question of shaping architectural agency within the urban informal.
+Instead of having diverse futures as one might have anticipated, their urban trajectories have been convergent over time.
+An analysis of nascent and current scenarios can help glean various insights into this phenomenon and in doing so locate the larger question of shaping architectural agency within the urban informal.